 Check out the Active Learning Strategy Guide

-New and exciting!
-The lab was just awarded a 5-year NSF grant to study -- What is the impact of scientist role models in data literacy instruction on student attitudes and learning in biology?
+What is the impact of scientist role models in data literacy instruction on student attitudes and learning in biology?
+Read more about our 5-year IUSE NSF grant here!

 Check out publications for more info!